 5.2.2.
-Building Height Standards for all Zoning Districts
+Building Height Standards for All Zoning Districts

-In addition to the height regulations in the Sections and development standard tables that follow, the uses that follow shall also be subject to the height provisions below.
-The height provision for buildings or structures shall be interpreted so that both the limitation as to the number of stories and the limitation of the height in feet apply.
+In addition to the height regulations in the Sections and development standard tables that follow, the uses that follow shall also be subject to the height provisions in Sections 5.2.2.A through D. The height provision for buildings or structures shall be interpreted so that both the limitation as to the number of stories and the limitation of the height in feet apply.